Primeira Liga

 However, Arouca showed resilience at the back in their last away outing, where they earned a hard-fought 1-0 victory at AVS, even if that is just Lobos’s second victory in nine league games on the road this season (D2, L5).

-Facing reigning champions Sporting Lisbon at the weekend did not appear an ideal fixture to boost momentum, but manager Vasco Seabra would be more heartbroken at how his team fell in the 2-1 defeat, having conceded a Luis Suarez stoppage-time winner after Ivan Barbero had cancelled out the Colombian striker’s first-half opener.
+The following fixture against reigning champions Sporting Lisbon proved far tougher, and manager Vasco Seabra would have been more disappointed at how his team fell in a 2-1 defeat, conceding a Luis Suarez stoppage-time winner after Ivan Barbero had cancelled out his first-half opener.

 Despite the setback, Arouca have picked up eight points in their last six matches (W2, D2, L2), which is just one fewer than they managed in their opening 13, suggesting a marginal improvement in terms of return.